KristijanArmeni/dyncon_streams/DOCUMENTATION.md

 ## Documentation
 ---
-This is a brief documentation of the currently used in the [analysis pipeline][analysis pipeline] for the Streams project.
+This is a brief documentation of the currently used [analysis pipeline][analysis pipeline] for the Streams project.
 These are customly written matlab routines which rely on heavily [Fieldtrip][Fieldtrip] subroutines and functionality.
 Please see the Fieldtrip [reference documentation][Fieldtrip documentation] for details.

 ### MEG preprocessing
 ---